 Soil, Planting, and Care

 Rutabagas need consistent moisture during the growing season.
 An old rutabaga-growing adage says, “If in doubt, water.”
 Spotty watering that yields alternating wet and dry soil can cause roots to split.
-This is where a soaker hose is invaluable to keep the soil moist but not soggy.
+This is where a soaker hose or drip irrigation is invaluable to keep the soil moist but not soggy.

-A variety of insects like rutabaga foliage—slugs, aphids, cutworms, looper caterpillars, and flea beetles.
-Growing plants under floating row covers for the first few weeks eliminates most pest problems.
+A variety of insects—such as slugs, aphids, cutworms, looper caterpillars, and flea beetles—like rutabaga foliage.
+Growing plants under floating row covers for the first few weeks can eliminate most pest problems.
 Some gardeners plant nasturtiums throughout the rutabaga patch as a trap crop for aphids.

-Clubroot is a disease that typically occurs on poorly drained, acid soils and lingers in soil up to 20 years.
+Clubroot is a disease that typically occurs on poorly drained, acid soils, and can linger in the soil for up to 20 years.
 It produces distorted roots, wilting, stunted growth, and ruined crops.
 Don’t plant rutabagas in beds known to have been afflicted by clubroot in the past.